twice154/xr-egopose-pytorch/README.md

 This repository contains the unoffical pyTorch implementation of xR-EgoPose in the paper ["*x*R-EgoPose: Egocentric 3D Human Pose from an HMD Camera"](http://openaccess.thecvf.com/content_ICCV_2019/papers/Tome_xR-EgoPose_Egocentric_3D_Human_Pose_From_an_HMD_Camera_ICCV_2019_paper.pdf) (ICCV 2019, oral). (**Failed to implement similar performance reported on the paper.**)

-I tried to implement (the paper didn't mention explicitly.)
+I tried to implement (the paper don't mention explicitly.)
 * Neural Network Architecture
+* * Training Details
 * Data Augmentation Strategy
-* Training Details

 ## License and Citation